prabhupant/python-ds/README.md

 ### Algorithms

-This directory contains various types of algorithm questions like Dynamic Programming, Sorting, Greedy, etc. The current structure of this directory is like -
+This directory contains various types of algorithm questions like Dynamic Programming, Sorting, Greedy, etc. The current structure of this directory is as follows:

 1. [Dynamic Programming](algorithms/dynamic_programming)
 2. [Graphs](algorithms/graph)